All Episodes

 I did not do the PSA.

-I did not record the PSA that the sheriff's office in in Sanford, Florida ran asking people not to riot.
+I did not record the PSA that the sheriff's office in Sanford, Florida ran asking people not to riot.

-Well, so what I'm Rush Limbaugh.
+I'm Rush Limbaugh.

 So what?

-I'm not trying to sound cavalier about this.
+Look, I'm not trying to sound cavalier about this.

-Realville has to prepare for these things too.
+Realville has to prepare for these things, too.

-I am the mayor of Realville.
+I am the mayor of Rioville.

-I I'll give you another thing to think about.
+I'll give you another thing to think about.

-You know, I've I've I have said, and a lot of people agree and understand what I mean.
+You know, I have said, and a lot of people agree and understand what I mean, the media is invested in a guilty verdict, but let me tell you something.

 The media, after they stop and think about it, will not be all that unhappy with an acquittal.

-Sanford, Florida is, and by extension, state of Florida, and by further extension, the country.
+Because an acquittal opens the door to never-ending stories about what a racist, biased, bigoted place Sanford, Florida is, and by extension, state of Florida, and by further extension, the country.

-If there is an acquittal, or even a partial small guilty verdict that that allows them to continue with with this narrative that this is an unfair, unjust racially divided country.
+If there is an acquittal or even a partial small guilty verdict that allows them to continue with this narrative that this is an unfair, unjust, racially divided country, you don't think they'll jump with joy into that one?

 You know damn well they will.

-It may sound a little cavalier to you, but I didn't put it out there.
+Now, I am in discussing the riot, it may sound a little cavalier to you, but I didn't put it out there.

 And there's not one person who can go back and find anything I've said where I'm encouraging them.